AleixCas95/Deafeat-the-Nemesis/README.md

-# Defeat the Nemesis
+﻿# Defeat the Nemesis

 ## The game

 For this assignment we have forked [Underground-Hero](https://github.com/MAtaur00/Underground-Hero) [v 0.3](https://github.com/MAtaur00/Underground-Hero/tree/0.3)

 This is a little game made by two students of the Videogame Desing and Develompent degree.
-It is a small plataformer with two levels, where the player can move right, left and jump.
+It is a small plataformer with two levels, where the player can move right, left and jump, attack and dash to kill the enemy.
 The game has been made using C++, SDL and pugi libraries.
 The maps have been made using tiled as the colliders.
+*Note: Player can kill all the enemies but sometimes, the enemy on the ground is hard to kill.

 ## Debugging Fucionalities